jesseloudon/jesseloudon.github.io/_posts/2020-02-26-OpenSource Blogging with Jekyll GitHub VSCode Part2.markdown

 First we need to setup our local development environment for the blog site by installing a few dependencies.

-* As I'm running a Surface Book 2 these instructions are for the Windows 64-bit OS but can be modified to suit MacOS or Linux as needed.
+> At the time of writing I'm running a Surface Book 2 so these instructions are for the Windows 64-bit OS but can be modified to suit MacOS or Linux as needed.
+See [https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/) for more Jekyll installation guides.

 ![DevDeploymentPlan](/assets/images/Part2deploymentplan.png "Dev Deployment Plan")